lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-12-14-User_interfaces.md

 * "How can I make the indexing of these two summations match up?"
 * "How can I show that this function is continuous?"

-The reply itself might be a natural language, suggesting a proof strategy, or perhaps it could be bit of proof script, or a skeleton.
+The reply might itself be in natural language, suggesting a proof strategy, or perhaps it could be bit of proof script, or a skeleton.
 AI-powered proof completion, analogous to
 [GitHub Copilot](https://github.blog/2022-06-21-github-copilot-is-generally-available-to-all-developers/),